 Let’s be honest, fall just isn't really fall without pumpkin desserts!
-These spiced gluten free pumpkin chocolate chip cookies are the perfect treat for ringing in the fall season.
+These spiced gluten free pumpkin chocolate chip cookies are the perfect treat for ringing in the pumpkin season.
 The bold pumpkin flavor and super soft texture are enough to make you crave these cookies year-round!
-This recipe makes a large batch so you’ll have plenty to share with friends and family as the holidays get closer.
+This recipe makes a large batch so you’ll have plenty to share with friends and family as the fall season and holidays get closer.

-Not only are these pumpkin cookies extra soft and fluffy, but they are also perfectly spiced and loaded with rich, gooey chocolate chips.
-They are always a crowd favorite!
-Like this oat flour cake, this is also a great recipe to make ahead of time because the cookie dough stores well in the refrigerator.
+Not only is this pumpkin chocolate chip cookie recipe extra soft and fluffy, but they are also loaded with warm pumpkin spices and loaded with rich, gooey chocolate chips.
+These golden brown cookies are always a crowd pleaser (Halloween party anyone?!).
+Like this oat flour cake, this is also a great recipe to make ahead of time because the pumpkin cookie dough stores well in the refrigerator.
 Just let the dough warm up for about 30 minutes at room temperature before you bake them.

 - It makes 30 cookies – plenty to share!